Book a 2-hour employment consultation for just £350

 Service Truth Legal Expert Cost

-Katherine Swinn From £180+vat per hour
+Katherine Swinn From £216 per hour including VAT

 No Win, No Fee Unfair Dismissal Costs